 This is one aspect about which a lot of youngsters get confused and are rarely counselled on.
 There are tons of institutes offering courses on various aspects of sports, fitness and nutrition.
-But there quite a distinct difference between courses for sports and fitness.
+But there quite a distinct difference between sports vs fitness courses.

 Fitness can be a part of sports training and for every other aspect of life, for e.g. for normal individuals, elderly, children, women, rehab cases, special population etc. But sports training is primarily targeted at sportsmen or competitive and pro athletes.

-One really needs to understand the difference between the two when it comes to training and education.
+One really needs to understand the difference between sports vs fitness courses when it comes to training and education.
 The course content of various courses offered under sports is quite distinct from the ones offered in fitness.
 Though there can be quite common aspects in extensive courses like degree courses, but still the aim would be different.
 For e.g. a degree in sports science may offer quite similar content as a degree in exercise science.
 But eventually the course would differ in terms of aim and major specializations.

 You need to be clear in terms of your aim, as to which field you want to enter.
 For e.g. an experienced and qualified fitness trainer can help most sportsmen but a sport specific coach, may not be able to do that for most part of the population.
 That is one reason, most youngsters who have done their degrees in physical education or sports, end up doing fitness related certifications like personal training, nutrition, strength & conditioning etc. This helps them widen their scope of knowledge and employment aspects.